When your organization needs IT support, you want the experience to be consistently amazing.

 When you request IT support, there are a couple of different ways things can go.
 Here’s an example:

-You submit a ticket requesting help with your PowerPoint presentation.
+Scenario A: You submit a ticket requesting help with your PowerPoint presentation.
 The app froze, and with a client presentation in 30 minutes, ignoring the issue is not an option.
-HELP!
+However, you’re unsure when tech support will get to your issue and you may have to jump through a few people before finding the solution.

-Or, Scenario B: Starting with someone whose only focus is making sure your ticket gets responded to and resolved quickly, your ticket is marked as urgent, and a tech calls you within ten minutes, giving you time to take a deep breath before walking into your client meeting.
+Or, Scenario B: You’re having the same issue discussed above, however you’re starting with someone whose only focus is making sure your ticket gets responded to and resolved quickly, your ticket is marked as urgent, and a tech calls you within ten minutes, giving you time to take a deep breath before walking into your client meeting.

 Picking the preferred scenario seems like an easy choice, right?